-Circular needles are two needle heads connected to a cord.
-You need them for larger projects, such as blankets, because they can contain more stitches than straight needles.
-They are also used for projects that work in the round, such as hats or the body of a seamless sweater.
+Polar knit fabric is a durable, warm, and elastic fabric with a thick and deep pile.
+Straight needles are used for most rectangular projects such as scarves and cloths.
+Circular needles are two needle heads connected to a cord and are used for larger projects such as blankets that can contain more stitches than straight needles.
+They are also used for projects that work in the round such as hats or the body of a seamless sweater.

-Double-pointed needles are used for smaller projects joined in the round, such as mittens or the crown of a hat.
-A tapestry needle is a large sewing needle, with an eyelet large enough to accommodate bulky threads.
-You will use the needle to knit the woolen tails left after finishing your project.
-These small, colorful rings slide on your needles to mark particular points on your pattern.
+Double-pointed needles are used for smaller projects joined in the round such as mittens or the crown of a hat.
+A tapestry needle is a large sewing needle with an eyelet large enough to accommodate bulky threads.
+It is used to knit the woolen tails left after finishing a project.
+Markers are small colorful rings that slide on needles to mark particular points on a pattern.